Melbourne DUI Lawyers

 Another argument a defense attorney might make is that while the defendant may have had a blood alcohol level of more than 0.08 percent at the time of the test, when he or she was stopped, his or her blood alcohol level was still within legal bounds.

 The level of alcohol in a person's bloodstream does not immediately increase upon drinking alcohol.
 The absorption of alcohol into the bloodstream takes time and is based on a variety of factors (e.g., a person's weight, metabolism, amount of food in the stomach).
-If the police arrested the defendant before he or she was legally drunk, the defendant may be acquitted.
+If the police arrested the defendant before they were legally drunk, the defendant may be acquitted.

 Appealing a DUI

-If you have been arrested for drunk driving, call (321) 360-4446 for immediate assistance from a Melbourne DUI attorney.
+If you have been arrested for drunk driving, call (321) 360-4446 or contact online for immediate assistance from a DUI attorney.